goharbor/harbor-operator/docs/tutorial.md

 Learn more about the sample manifests, you can check [manifests reference](./manifests-reference.md#manifestssamples).

 > NOTES: to allow the deployed Harbor cluster to be accessible outside the Kubenetes cluster, make sure the ingress hosts and host in the `externalURL` should be mapping with accessible IPs in the /etc/hosts (for local development environments) or can be resolved and accessible by DNS resolver.
->TIPS: for local development, some plan-domain services like `sub-domain.<IP>.xip.io` can be used to provide simple public accessible hosts.
+>TIPS: for local development, some plan-domain services like `sub-domain.<IP>.nip.io` can be used to provide simple public accessible hosts.

-Here we clone the [full stack sample manifest](../manifests/samples/full_stack.yaml) as an example and modify the external host and ingress hosts with `sub-domain.<IP>.xip.io` pattern.
+Here we clone the [full stack sample manifest](../manifests/samples/full_stack.yaml) as an example and modify the external host and ingress hosts with `sub-domain.<IP>.nip.io` pattern.
 Modified content is shown as below.
-Please pay attention here, the 'namespace', 'admin password', 'minio access secret' and 'cert-manager issuer' are pre-defined resources and bound to the deploying Harbor cluster.
+Please pay attention here, the 'namespace', 'admin core secret', 'minio access secret' and 'cert-manager issuer/certificate/key' are pre-defined resources and bound to the deploying Harbor cluster.

 `my_full_stack.yaml`: